How to master email marketing

 If your email marketing is connecting to something such as a blog post or video, do more than just provide a link and expect readers to click on it.

-Tell them why the click will be worth their while with an excerpt or context.
 Remember, when you ask someone to click a link, you want it to be more worthwhile than answering the phone, making the cup of tea they’ve been craving or making dinner.

 6. Don’t overdo it